mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 * deviceInfo.serviceVersion - Version of the current service.
 * deviceInfo.deviceSubId - [1,2,3]; The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
 In case of fingerprint/iris its 1 for left fingerprint slap/iris, 2 for right fingerprint slap/iris and 3 for two thumbs/irises.
 The device sub id should be set to 0 if we don't know any specific device sub id.
 * deviceInfo.callbackId - Base URL to communicate.
 * deviceInfo.digitalId - As defined under the digital id section.
+The digital id will be unsigned if the device is L0 and the the status of the device is "Not Registered".
 * deviceInfo.env - "None" if not registered.
 If registered, then send the registered enviornment "Staging" | "Developer" | "Pre-Production" | "Production".
 * deviceInfo.purpose - Allowed values are "Auth" or "Registration" or empty in case the status is "Not Registered".
 * deviceInfo.specVersion - "Array of MDS specification version".